 If an investigation case is opened, the worker may interview the child, family members or others who are involved to assess whether the family requires ongoing support and intervention or whether the file will close.

-If the child is not at risk, the investigation is then complete and the worker may refer the child and family to community agencies for further support.
+If the child and/or family does not require ongoing support and intervention, the investigation is then complete and the worker may refer the child and family to community agencies for further support.

-If the abuse or neglect is substantiated, the worker will plan a strategy to ensure the child is safe and the family gets the help it needs.
+If it is determined that the child/family requires ongoing support and intervention, the worker will work with the family to ensure the child is safe and supported, and the family gets the help they need.

-While in most cases the family remains together while working with Highland Shores Children’s Aid, it is sometimes necessary to remove children from their family and place them with other family members, an individual who has a relationship with the child, or foster parents.
-In most cases, however, we provide guidance and counseling and work with other community agencies to ensure a family receives the support it needs to adequately care for their children.
+While in almost all cases the family remains together while working with Highland Shores Children’s Aid, it is sometimes necessary to remove children from their family and place them with other family members, an individual who has a relationship with the child, or foster parents.
+It is extremely important to HSCA that we provide service that is culturally appropriate and that we keep children/youth connected to their culture and community.

-For more information about your duty to report click here Duty to Report.
+For more information about your duty to report click here: